 What should someone do if they are exposed to MPOX or have symptoms?

-Contact a healthcare provider as soon as possible and let them know you have symptoms or have been exposed.
+Contact a healthcare provider as soon as possible and let them know you have symptoms or have been exposed to MPOX.
 Healthcare providers can provide testing and care for people who are diagnosed with MPOX.

 Healthcare providers and local health departments may also recommend a vaccine for those who are exposed to help prevent infection or decrease the seriousness of the illness.